The database for Event Sourcing

-EventStoreDB is an industrial-strength Event Sourcing database that stores your critical data in streams of immutable events.
-It was built from the ground up for Event Sourcing, we believe that makes it the best solution in the market for building event-sourced systems.
+EventStoreDB is an operational database that stores your critical data in streams of immutable events.
+It was built from the ground up for Event Sourcing and offers an unrivaled solution for building event-sourced systems.

 Guaranteed writes Writes are committed to disk which makes it ideal for a “source of record” database.